darelovesdata/ecommerce-market-analytics/docs/ANALYTICS_INSIGHTS.md

 **Fashion & Apparel:**

-- Conversion rate: 1–2%
+- Conversion rate: 2–4%
-- AOV: £45–£65
+- AOV: £85–£120
 - Repeat rate (30d): 8–12%
-- 2026 note: Brands are focusing on margin optimisation and repeat customer value rather than new customer acquisition
+- 2026 note: Brands are focusing on margin optimisation and repeat customer value rather than new customer acquisition.
+UK clothing return rates run at 23.6%, so net AOV after returns is the more meaningful metric to track.

 **Health & Supplements:**

-- Conversion rate: 2–4%
+- Conversion rate: 3–5%
-- AOV: £35–£55
+- AOV: £60–£95
 - Repeat rate (30d): 25–40%
 - 2026 note: Strong repeat-purchase dynamics; focus is shifting to subscription models and cohort retention

 **Consumer Electronics:**

 - Conversion rate: 0.5–1.5%
-- AOV: £120–£350
+- AOV: £150–£300
 - Repeat rate (30d): 3–8%
 - 2026 note: AOV improvements are driven primarily through bundle optimisation and complementary product recommendations

 Actual performance depends on market maturity, customer acquisition strategy, product positioning and inventory health.
 In the current economic environment, improvement typically comes from channel optimisation and merchandising reallocation rather than new customer growth.